-Corby Community Diagnostic Centre officially opened by Health Minister | Building a better UHN
+Corby Community Diagnostic Centre officially opened by Health Minister | Building a better University Hospitals of Northamptonshire

 Building a better UHN

 We are embarking on an ambitious journey to transform our facilities and services at Kettering General Hospital, ensuring we meet the growing healthcare needs of Northamptonshire for generations to come.
-The delays with the New Hospital Programme have meant we have paused some of our enabling works.
-While we await further details, we remain steadfast in our commitment to progress.

 Energy Centre

-Find out more about the Energy Centre
+Read more about our Energy Centre

 Solar Panels

-More than 1,000 rooftop solar PV (photovoltaic) panels will be fitted around the estate.
-These will be funded as part of a national £100 million package from the new publicly owned energy company Great British Energy.
-This will help to reduce yearly energy bills by around £150,000 and will add to the hospital’s overall energy sustainability.
+More than 1,000 rooftop solar PV (photovoltaic) panels have been fitted around the estate.
+These have been funded as part of a national £100 million package from the new publicly owned energy company Great British Energy.

 Rockingham Wing Extension

-Find out more about the Rockingham Wing Extension.
+Read more about our Rockingham Wing Extension.

 Proposed Multi-Storey Car Park